ExpShield: Safeguarding Web Text from Unauthorized Crawling and LLM Exploitation: Threat Model and Preliminaries

 \subsection{Threat Model}

-As shown in \Cref{fig:overview}, we consider two main parties in the web text protection problem: the data owner $\mathcal{O}$ and trainer $\mathcal{T}$.
+As shown in \Cref{fig:overview}, we consider two main parties in the web-text protection problem: the data owner $\mathcal{O}$ and trainer $\mathcal{T}$.

-\textbf{Owner/Defender $\mathcal{O}$ (Data Guarding)}: The user, as the owner of their textual content, controls its release and aims to mitigate sample-specific memorization by any LLMs in cases where the released content has been misused for training.
-The defense target is the original content which has not been widely replicated across other sources.
-Importantly, $\mathcal{O}$ does not aim to either enhance or degrade the model's performance through the released content.
-This sets our work apart from existing approaches based on unlearnable examples, which are explicitly designed to impair model utility~\cite{fowl2021adversarial}.
+\textbf{Owner/Defender $\mathcal{O}$ (Data Guarding)}: The content owner controls the release of their textual data and seeks to mitigate sample-specific memorization by any LLMs when the released content is subsequently misused for unauthorized training.
+The owner cannot foresee potential attacks and has no access to training data or algorithms of potential target model.
+The defense targets original content that has not been widely replicated across external sources, ensuring the protection focuses on genuinely unique material.
+Crucially, $\mathcal{O}$ does not seek to enhance or degrade overall model performance through the released content.
+This fundamental distinction separates our work from existing unlearnable examples~\cite{fowl2021adversarial,huang2021unlearnable,yu2022availability}, which explicitly aim to impair the model's test performance.

-\textbf{Trainer/Misuser $\mathcal{T}$ (Crawling and Training):} This party indiscriminately crawls web pages to construct training datasets and enhance language model (LM) performance.
-As shown in \Cref{tab:crawler_comparison}, we assume $\mathcal{T}$ is a {\it moderate} actor that disregards crawling rules and trains models without implementing defenses~\cite{abadi2016deep,kandpal2022deduplicating}.
-However, $\mathcal{T}$ does not actively attempt to bypass self-guard mechanisms or amplify the leakage risk of specific data~\cite{bowen2024,liu2024precurious,wen2024privacy}, as doing so would incur additional costs.
-This assumption is practical, as data misuse often occurs unintentionally~\cite{nasr2023scalable}.
+\textbf{Trainer/Misuser $\mathcal{T}$ (Crawling and Training):} This entity systematically crawls web pages to construct training datasets and optimize language model performance.
+As detailed in \Cref{tab:crawler_comparison}, we model $\mathcal{T}$ as a {\it moderate} actor that disregards standard crawling protocols (e.g., ignoring \texttt{robots.txt} directives) and trains models without implementing privacy-preserving defenses~\cite{abadi2016deep,kandpal2022deduplicating}.
+Critically, $\mathcal{T}$ does not actively attempt to bypass self-guard mechanisms or deliberately amplify data leakage risks~\cite{bowen2024,liu2024precurious,wen2024privacy}, as such adversarial behavior would incur substantial computational and legal costs.
+This assumption reflects practical reality, where data misuse typically occurs through negligence rather than malicious intent~\cite{nasr2023scalable}.

 While not targeted in this paper, we also describe two other possible $\mathcal{T}$'s.
 A {\it conservative} $\mathcal{T}$ that adheres to all crawling rules poses no data risk.
 However, the resulting reduction in training data quantity and diversity compromises usability from the trainer's perspective.
 Conversely, an {\it aggressive} $\mathcal{T}$ actively bypasses self-guards by detecting and filtering them.
 Yet, perfectly stripping self-guards without damaging normal text requires significant effort, and the heightened data leakage risk for owners also exposes $\mathcal{T}$ to substantial legal consequences.